bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 ```
 Assuming the DEV environment, file will be searched in `<root>/data/<app>/dataset/DEV/testStandardDataProvider.csv`

+There is as many method parameters as columns in the dataset file.
+So, in the example above, csv file has 2 columns

 4 dataproviders are defined

 - 'dataset' => CSV file with "," as separator / XLSX file and no header